kfoxb/Articles/How_I_Manage_My_Dotfiles_on_MacOS_with_GNU_Stow_and_Github.md

-# Managing your dotfiles with GNU stow and Github
+# How I Manage My Dotfiles on MacOS with GNU Stow and Github

 ## One time setup